 The DBEE project is funded by Australian Government Department of Agriculture as part of its Rural R&D for Profit Program, “Dung beetle ecosystem engineers (DBEE) – enduring benefits for sheep and beef producers via science and community action in a new partnership model”, and is a five year project led by the Meat and Livestock Association (MLA) in conjunction with multiple funding and research partners.

-The project involves collaboration between MLA, Universities (Charles Sturt, Western Australia, New England), Western Australian Department of Primary Industries and Regional Development, CSIRO, Landcare Research NZ, Dung Beetle Solutions International, Councils (Warren Catchments, Leschenault catchment) and the Mingenew-Irwin Farmer Group.
+The project involves collaboration between MLA, Universities (Charles Sturt, Western Australia, New England), Western Australian Department of Primary Industries and Regional Development, CSIRO, Landcare Research NZ, Dung Beetle Solutions International, Warren Catchments Council, and the Mingenew-Irwin Group.